 - Snack bars

-As lupin allergy is relatively new and there is not as much awareness, it would be a good idea to invest in a chef card to help communicate your food allergy when eating out.
-Find out more in our post – Why we love food allergy chef cards
+As lupin allergy is relatively new and there is not as much awareness, a allergy chef card is a great tool to help communicate your food allergy when eating out.
+Equal Eats has a legume allergy card, or can customize a card for your specific allergies, including lupin.
+Find out more about chef cards in our post – Why we love food allergy chef cards.

 Lupin in non food products

 Cosmetics and beauty products sometimes contain Lupin oil.
 If you have a lupin allergy, make sure to check the ingredients on things you use on your body as well as what you eat.
 Read more in our post 10 personal care products to check for food allergens.